NuGet/Home/proposed/2023/InsecureConnectionsDisableCertificateValidation.md

 <!-- Explain the proposal in sufficient detail with implementation details, interaction models, and clarification of corner cases. -->

 This proposal introduces a feature to manage the `HttpClientHandler` for conditionally disabling TLS certificate validation.
 By setting a boolean flag, `disableTLSCertificateValidation`, to true, the HttpClientHandler is configured to bypass the standard certificate checks via a custom `ServerCertificateCustomValidationCallback` that unconditionally returns `true`.
-This means that any SSL/TLS certificate, regardless of its source, expiration status, or domain name mismatch, will be accepted as valid, effectively disabling the usual security checks performed for HTTPS connections.
+This means that any SSL/TLS certificate, regardless of its source, expiration status, or domain name mismatch, will be accepted as valid, effectively disabling the usual security checks performed for HTTPS connections. **Note** This is done per source level.

 As for `allowInsecureConnections`, this functionality should be fairly easy to revert the initial warning/error messages to take into account this new flag.
 Simply put, if there's no code flow to this property, a user will continue to see HTTPS warnings/errors encouraging best practice.